rticommunity/rticonnextdds-examples/examples/routing_service/udp_socket_adapter/README.md

 Here is more information about generating
 [Visual Studio Solutions for Windows using CMake](https://cmake.org/cmake/help/v3.16/generator/Visual%20Studio%2016%202019.html#platform-selection).

-**Note:** The `BUILD_SHARED_LIBS` allows you to control if the generated library for this example is a static or a dynamic shared library.
+**Note:** `BUILD_SHARED_LIBS` allows you to control if the generated library for this example is a static or a dynamic shared library.
 The following sections assume you are building a dynamic shared library.
-However Routing Service also supports static linking of adapters.
+However, Routing Service also supports static linking of adapters.
 To use this functionality you would need to create an application that uses Routing Service as a library component and statically links to this `SocketAdapter` library.